-How to Qualify for Settlement Loans
+How to Qualify for Pre-settlement Funding

-Prior to receiving approval for a lawsuit loan, the funding company will also estimate the value of your lawsuit.
+Prior to granting approval for a lawsuit loan, the funding company will also estimate the value of your lawsuit.
 Most pre-settlement funding companies offer up to 20% of the estimated settlement amount.
 This amount is designed to provide you with enough funds to make ends meet while continuing to pursue the lawsuit.

 Reasons to Get Pre-Settlement Funding